Learn about your obligations and requirements as a sponsor

 - arrange for English language tuition for adults as soon as possible and within one month of arrival;

-- provide formal English language tuition by a suitably qualified ESOL teacher, for a minimum of 8 hours per week for the first 12 months;
+- provide opportunities for formal English language tuition by a suitably qualified ESOL teacher, for a minimum of 8 hours per week for the first 12 months, online tuition is acceptable;

 - make provisions for formal English language tuition to be supplemented on a regular basis by less formal conversational English;